bkonkle/nakago/website/docs/tutorial.md

 Nakago Axum's HTTP `TestUtils` class is based on the idea of extending the base `TestUtils` class you'll find in `nakago_axum::test::utils::TestUtils` with additional functionality, like adding a `graphql` property if you're using `nakago-async-graphql` or adding convenience methods around your app-specific data.

-To start out with, create a `simple/tests` folder alongside your `simple/src`.
+To start out with, create a `tests` folder alongside your `src`.
 This will be used by Cargo as an ["integration test"](<https://doc.rust-lang.org/book/ch11-03-test-organization.html#integration-tests>) module, and will be excluded from your final binary.
 It allows you to import the module in your `src` as if it were an external package, with access only to the public exports.
+You don't need to add a `lib.rs`, `mod.rs`, or `main.rs` - each file in the `tests` folder will be auto-discovered and treated as a separate entry point with its own module.

-For the purposes of your own application, you'll want to create a `simple/tests/utils.rs` file that wraps the `nakago-axum` `TestUtils` so that you can override any dependencies that you need or add convenience methods to build test data easily for your tests.
+For the purposes of your own application, you'll want to create a `tests/test_utils.rs` file that wraps the `nakago_axum::test::utils::TestUtils` so that you can override any dependencies that you need or add convenience methods to build test data easily for your tests.
 Start out with a newtype like this:

 ```rust
 use simple::{config::AppConfig, http::state::AppState};

 pub struct TestUtils(nakago_axum::test::utils::TestUtils<AppConfig, AppState>);
 ```

+Replace `simple` with your actual project name.

 To make it easy to access the fields on the inner `TestUtils`, you can implement the `Deref` trait for your newtype.
 This isn't generally a good practice for newtypes in Production because it can result in some easy-to-miss implicit conversion behind the scenes, but in testing it's a nice convenience: